astral-sh/uv/docs/concepts/resolution.md

 ## Dependency overrides

-Sometimes, the requirements defined by a dependency are too strict, and a working version of a package is not allowed (often, causing resolution to fail). uv allows overriding requirements defined by dependencies to unblock resolution.
+Overrides allow bypassing failing or undesirable resolutions by overriding the declared dependencies of a package.
+Overrides are a useful last resort for cases in which the you know that a dependency is compatible with a newer version of a package than it declares, but the it has not yet been updated to declare that compatibility.

 For example, if a transitive dependency declares the requirement `pydantic>=1.0,<2.0`, but _works_ with `pydantic>=2.0`, the user can override the declared dependency with `pydantic>=1.0,<3` to allow the resolver to installer a newer version of `pydantic`.

-Constraints and direct dependency declarations will _not_ result in the same behavior as an override, as they can only add _additional_ constraints to the allowed version instead of _replacing_ existing constraints.
-As with constraints, overrides do not _add_ a dependency on the package and only take affect if the package is requested in a direct or transitive dependency.
+While constraints and dependencies are purely additive, and thus cannot expand the set of acceptable versions for a package, overrides can expand the set of acceptable versions for a package, providing an escape hatch for erroneous upper version bounds.
+As with constraints, overrides do not add a dependency on the package and only take affect if the package is requested in a direct or transitive dependency.

 In a `pyproject.toml`, use `tool.uv.override-dependencies` to define a list of overrides.
 In the pip-compatible interface, the `--override` option can be used to pass files with the same format as